How to Get from Budapest to Croatia (Zagreb, Split etc) by Train or Bus

 As there are no flights between Hungary and Croatia, which are other means of transport between two countries?
 Before I answer this question, let’s see how far is Budapest to the principal destinations in Croatia.

-The most of the questions I've received are in general related to Split and how to reach this popular destination, either from/to Budapest.
+The most of the questions I’ve received are in general related to Split and how to reach this popular destination, either from/to Budapest.
 The shortest distance from two cities is 750 Km (466 miles) and it will take about 7 hours by car.
-For more information you can find on my partner website page, getting from Budapest to Split.

 If you are heading to Istria (Croatia) peninsula, the distance from Budapest to Pula (capital of Istria) is 608 Km (378 miles) and it will take approximately 6 hours by car.
-Check on the map which is the shortest route and send directions to your phone!

 The longest trip you have to face , if you decide to get to Dubrovnik (Southern Dalmatia) from Budapest.
 The distance of 945 Km (584 miles) is considerable if you go by car.
 On this map you have two route options, the first via E71 (passing through Croatia), is faster and the second on (passing over Bosnia and Herzegovina) seems to be more complicated.